Medically reviewed by Drugs.com. Last updated on Sep 5, 2020.

 Minimal; chronic ophthalmic administration resulted in plasma levels of loteprednol and its metabolite below the level of quantitation (1 ng/mL).

 Penetrates most readily into the cornea, followed by the iris/ciliary body and aqueous humor.

 Metabolized to inactive carboxylic acid metabolites by corneal esterases primarily in the cornea.
 Once the glucocorticoid receptor is activated, loteprednol undergoes rapid metabolism and minimizing adverse effects (Sheppard 2016).

 Seasonal allergic conjunctivitis: Reduction of symptoms seen within 2 hours of instillation

 Use: Labeled Indications

-Steroid-responsive inflammatory conditions: Ophthalmic: 0.5% suspension: Instill 1 to 2 drops into the conjunctival sac of the affected eye(s) 4 times daily.
+Ophthalmic inflammatory conditions: Ophthalmic: 0.5% suspension: Instill 1 to 2 drops into the conjunctival sac of the affected eye(s) 4 times daily.
 During the initial treatment within the first week, the dosing may be increased up to 1 drop every hour.
-Advise patients not to discontinue therapy prematurely.
+Do not discontinue therapy prematurely; withdraw therapy with gradual tapering of dose in chronic conditions.
 If signs and symptoms fail to improve after 2 days, re-evaluate the patient.